random033/guidances-setup-8-mi50-llm/README.md

 - improve this guidance draft (content/form)
 - add upp overclocking details (with big disclaimer: only for users knowing what they do due to card damage risks)
 - add docker files for easy setup
+- open source the test setup of 16 AMD MI50 32GB for Deepseek 671B powered by solar panels system

 **Credits: Global Open source Community**